Globally Generated Vector Bundles on P^n with c_1=4: Abstract

 \section{Abstract}

-We classify globally generated vector bundles on the projective $n$-space with first Chern class $c_1 = 4$.
-This extends previous results obtained for $c_1 \leq 2$ by Sierra and Ugaglia [J. Pure Appl.
+We provide a complete classification of globally generated vector bundles with first Chern class $c_1 \leq 5$ one the projective plane and with $c_1 \leq 4$ on the projective $n$-space for $n \geq 3$.
+This reproves and extends, in a systematic manner, previous results obtained for $c_1 \leq 2$ by Sierra and Ugaglia [J. Pure Appl.
 Algebra 213(2009), 2141--2146], and for $c_1 = 3$ by Anghel and Manolache [Math.
 Nachr.
 286(2013), 1407--1423] and, independently, by Sierra and Ugaglia [J. Pure Appl.
 Algebra 218(2014), 174--180].
 It turns out that the case $c_1 = 4$ is much more involved than the previous cases, especially on the projective 3-space.
 Among the bundles appearing in our classification one can find the Sasakura rank 3 vector bundle on the projective 4-space (conveniently twisted).
+We also propose a conjecture concerning the classification of globally generated vector bundles with $c_1 \leq n - 1$ on the projective $n$-space.
+We verify the conjecture for $n \leq 5$.